- Home

 Key Stage 4: GCSE French, German and Spanish (AQA)

-Students follow the AQA specification.
+Students follow the Edexcel specification.
 In all Languages students cover the following broad topic areas:

 Examinations